-I work with leaders across the globe and it’s unanimous… leadership is hard these days!
+I work with leaders across the globe and it’s unanimous… ministry is hard these days!

 In many cases, we are doing everything we were educated and trained to do and yet our churches are declining, our organizations are losing kingdom impact, and personally we feel the weight.